WHITE-HAT999/testtttt/README.md

 		},
 		PhantomForces = {
 			name = "Phantom Forces",
 			description = "One of the most popular FPS shooters from the team at StyLiS Studios.
-Try it :)", id = 292439477,
+Execute this script to gain an unfair advantage.", id = 292439477,
 			enabled = true,
 			raw = "PhantomForces",